R.E. at Hillside

 The curriculum for RE aims to ensure that all pupils:

-Know about and understand a range of religions and worldviews1, so that they can:
+Make sense of a range of religious and non-religious beliefs, so that they can:

 This agreed syllabus requires that all pupils learn from Christianity in each key stage.
 In addition, pupils will learn from the principal religions represented in the UK, in line with the law.
 These are Islam, Hinduism, Sikhism, Buddhism and Judaism.
 Furthermore, children from families where non-religious worldviews are held are represented in almost all of our classrooms.
 These worldviews, including for example Humanism, will also be the focus for study.

 Religious traditions studied at depth at Hillside are: